yywill/tw/readme.md

 I aware the constraints of "not using any frameworks".
 But, I would strongly recommend a parsing DSL tool(in my solution: anltr), because parsing tech is a copy paste work which must be replaced by auto-mathine.
 Beyond of that, the problem could be solved by two dictionaries.
 One is used to decryto secret number systems.
 Another is used for pricing.

+### NOTE: It is a trick to handle money(same as credits).
+Bitcoin allows infinity(now, it is 8) digits after ".", but most of morden currency would not allow that.
+My pricing engine allows float point compuation, so it may introduce lose digits problems(LOSE MONEY!).
+And this problem is unable to solve, unless we have fix point money system(like RMB).
+Another way to solve it is to produce money rather than loose it.
+My solution uses Math.ceil to make sure the credits always be integer, and a middleman cannot profit from it.
+It is fit the right way which is be point out by economist ---- inflation.

 ![Proof of Solution](/images/screenshot_of_3.PNG)